jarekratajski/dysfunctional_ddd/dys_ddd/ddd.md

+Make logic of the system visible in code

-DDD good parts
+# DDD good parts
-- researching community
+- community
-- make systems better
+- constant improvement
-- patterns
+- lots of patterns / ideas
+- interesting stories